onintzezaballa/ProbGenerativeModel/README.md

 ## Data

-We use synthetic datasets generated with the proposed model, which some of them can be find in the [data](/data) folder.
+We use synthetic datasets generated with the proposed model, which some of them can be found in the [data](/data) folder.

 ## Evaluation

-We display in this reposity an evaluation of the model to demonstrate that we are able to recover the original generative model, similar to the paper.
+We display in this reposity an evaluation of the model to demonstrate that we are able to recover the original generative model, similar to the one performed on the paper.
 [Evaluation](/Evaluation) folder includes more details of the dataset generation, commands to execute the method, and results.